Nima

 To add a Filter we can add a controller that has a @Filter method that takes a FilterChain, RoutingRequest and optionally a RoutingResponse.

-Example filter that reads a "Caller-Id" request header and rejects the request if one isn't provided.
+The following is an example filter that reads a "Caller-Id" request header and rejects the request if one isn't provided.

 import io.avaje.http.api.Controller;